 Cannabis use disorders appear to be very similar to other substance use disorders, although the long-term clinical outcomes may be less severe.

-On average, adults seeking treatment for marijuana use disorders have used marijuana nearly every day for more than 10 years and have attempted to quit more than six times.
-People with marijuana use disorders, especially adolescents, often also suffer from other psychiatric disorders, and may also use or be addicted to other substances, such as cocaine or alcohol.
-Studies indicate that effectively treating the mental health disorder with standard treatments involving medications and behavioral therapies may help reduce marijuana use, particularly among those involved with heavy use and those with more chronic mental disorders.
+On average, adults seeking treatment for cannabis use disorders have used cannabis nearly every day for more than 10 years and have attempted to quit more than six times.
+People with cannabis use disorders, especially adolescents, often also suffer from other psychiatric disorders, and may also use or be addicted to other substances, such as cocaine or alcohol.
+Studies indicate that effectively treating the mental health disorder with standard treatments involving medications and behavioral therapies may help reduce cannabis use, particularly among those involved with heavy use and those with more chronic mental disorders.

 The following behavioral treatments have shown promise.

 A form of psychotherapy that teaches people strategies to identify and correct problematic behaviors in order to enhance self-control, stop drug use, and address a range of other problems that often co-occur with them.